aryandubey359/Snake-Game/README.md

 # Snake-Game
-Simple Snake eating Game that we used to play in olden time on Nokia 3310
+Simple Snake eating Game that we used to play in olden days on Nokia 3310